rtreddick/fcc-fastAPI/docs/03_run.md

 permalink: /running_the_api
 ---

-# Running this API locally
+# Run the API locally
 {: .fs-9}

 Instructions for running this API on your local machine.